Windsor & Eton Central railway station

 Windsor & Eton Central station is one of two terminal stations serving the town of Windsor, Berkshire, England.
-Although a small part is still a railway station, most of the station building has been converted into a tourist-oriented shopping centre, called Windsor Royal Shopping.
-It is situated on the High Street, almost immediately opposite Castle Hill, the main public entrance to Windsor Castle.
+It is situated on Thames Street, almost immediately opposite Castle Hill, the main public entrance to Windsor Castle.
+The station is the terminus of a branch line from Slough operated by Great Western Railway.

-Originally named simply Windsor, the station was renamed twice: first to Windsor & Eton on 1 June 1904; and then to Windsor & Eton Central on 26 September 1949.
+Originally named Windsor, the station was renamed twice: first to Windsor & Eton on 1 June 1904; and then to Windsor & Eton Central on 26 September 1949.

+A significant portion of the station has been converted into a shopping complex named Windsor Royal Shopping; a ticket office and truncated platform remain for services on the Slough–Windsor & Eton line.